 My birth name is Jessica, but I took on the name Ishka Lha in college, after a sort of lifelong journey to find my "true" name.
-From a pretty young age, I didn't feel quite settled with the name my parents gave me, partially because it was such a popular one when I was born, and even though I grew up in a tiny town out in the country, I was surrounded by a handful of other Jessicas.
+From a really young age, I didn't feel quite settled with the name my parents had given me, partially because it was such a popular one when I was born; and even though I grew up in a tiny town out in the country, I was surrounded by a handful of other Jessicas.
 I wanted something more unique.
 I often imagined myself in faraway lands in another time, speaking in different tongues, and the name Jessica just didn't seem to fit these imaginings, or what may have been recollections from other lifetimes.
-Growing up, I played with exotic pseudonyms like Jasmine and Kasmira growing up, which I used for signing off on journal entries and letters to friends.
-I also tried spelling Jessica every which way (Jessyka, Jesica, JAHseeka, Jahsheikha, etc.) over the years before finally discovering and taking on the name Ishka.
+Growing up, I played with exotic pseudonyms like Jasmine and Kasmira, which I used for signing off on journal entries and letters to friends.
+I also tried spelling Jessica every which way (Jessyka, Jesica, JAHseeka, Jahsheikha, etc.) over the years before I finally discovered the real deal.

-My true name finally arrived one evening in the fall of 2005, after a majorly pivotal turning point in my adult life, I was feeling really ready to change my name for good, so I did a search for the etymology of Jessica on the internet.
-Even though I wanted to change my name, I hoped I could find a new one that was somehow connected to the one my parents had given me, to honor their inherent wisdom, and because I believe in the power of one's birth name to help shape one's destiny, just as much as one's chosen name might.
+My true name finally arrived one evening in the fall of 2005, after a majorly pivotal turning point in my adult life.
+I felt I was ready to change my name for good this time, so I did a search for the etymology of Jessica online.
+Even though I wanted to change my name, I hoped I could find a new one that was still somehow connected to the one my parents had given me, to honor their inherent wisdom, and because I believe in the power of one's birth name to help shape one's destiny, just as much as one's chosen name might.

 Lo and behold, I found Iscah (pronounced the same as Ishka), which is the name that Jessica comes from-- it's the Hebrew root, which loosely translates to "she will see" (Jessica similarly translates to "the Lord sees").
 The moment I saw it, I was hooked.
 My true name was there all along, I just needed to trace its origins!
 I changed my name right there and then, but made up my own spelling, and haven't looked back.
 I have since discovered that Ishka is found in several different languages, with many different spellings: In Russian, Ishka is a diminutive that is added to the end of a word to make it cute or small, as a term of endearment.
 In Irish Gaelic, which is part of my ancestry, Uisce (pronounced the same as Ishka) means water.
-In Arabic, Ishq'a (pronounced like Ishka) means 'spiritual love' or 'God's love'.
+In Arabic, Ishq'a (pronounced like Ishka) is "spiritual love".
 And supposedly in Lakota, Ishkya (not sure of the spelling) means "moon glow", or, more specifically "that which the wolves howl at".
 There are others variations in other languages, but I honestly can't remember them all.
 I continue to learn more about my name to this day.